shapedthought/vbm_rust_backup/README.md

 Using the -r / --restore flag the tool will take you through a wizard:

 1. Select the file you want to restore from
+    - The tool will look for json files in the directory with "job" in the name
 2. Select the job you want to restore
 3. Select the Org to restore to
 4. Select the Proxy you want to use